Dorothy B. Porter: Honors and legacy

-Personal life
+Personal and later life

-In 1929 Burnett married James A. Porter, an historian and artist.
+In 1929, Porter married James A. Porter, an historian and artist.
 He was the author of Modern Negro Art.
-They had a daughter together, Constance, known as "Coni".
+They had a daughter together, Constance Porter Uzelac, known as "Coni".
 She married Milan Uzelac, and initially worked with her mother.
 She served as Executive Director of the Dorothy Porter Wesley Library.
-She later helped create the African American Research Library & Cultural Center in Fort Lauderdale.
+She later helped create the African American Research Library & Cultural Center in Fort Lauderdale, Florida.

 James Porter died on February 28, 1970.
 Several years later, in 1979, Burnett Porter married Charles Wesley, an American historian and educator who pioneered important studies in black history.
 He died in 1987.

-Porter died in Fort Lauderdale, Broward County, Florida, aged 91.
+Dorothy Porter died on December 17, 1995, aged 90, in Fort Lauderdale, Florida.

 Selected publications

 Dorothy Porter published numerous bibliographies and one anthology.